UniversalDependencies/UD_Czech-PDTC/README.md

 # Domains and Data Split

-NOTE: Earlier releases of the treebank had four training data files.
-This was due to Github restrictions on file size.
-We have now re-joined the training files in the official release package (beginning with UD v1.3), so there is just one training file as in all other languages, and it is named cs-ud-train.conllu.
-The four files in previous releases corresponded to the four sources of the original texts; the sources may still be distinguished, if desirable, by the prefixes of sentence ids.
+NOTE: While the official release package on Lindat has only one training file (like other UD treebanks), in the GitHub repository the file is split to smaller parts because of GitHub file size restrictions.
+The four files correspond to the four sources of the original texts; even in the merged file the sources may still be distinguished, if desirable, by the prefixes of sentence ids.
 All of them are newspapers, but

 * l (ln) and m (mf) are mainstream daily papers (news, commentaries, but also sports results and TV programs)